NikolaRoev/SET09102-Portfolio/week11_project.md

-# Project work 2
+# Project work 4

-In week 9, you are continuing with the team project.
-Your portfolio entry should demonstrate how your software engineering practice is improving.
-It should include much the same content as last week's:
+Week 10 is the fourth in a series in which the goal is to improve your personal software engineering practice.
+Your portfolio entry has the same general content as last week's, including:

 * A descriptive summary of the issue that you worked on.
 * Snippets from your code with commentary showing how you have used good software design